osucord/resources/content.md

 - [JKPS](https://github.com/Tonetfal/JKPS) - Keyboard overlay featuring key press visualisation and a keys per second meter
 ---
 ### Discord Bots
-- [BathBot](https://github.com/MaxOhn/Bathbot) - A feature-rich bot with functionality all around osu! - check your recent plays, compare top scores among players, play the bg guessing game
+- [BathBot](https://github.com/MaxOhn/Bathbot) - A feature-rich bot with functionality all around osu! - check your recent plays, compare top scores among players, play the background guessing game and more
-- [owo](http://owo-bot.xyz/) - A general-purpose discord bot to show off your profile/recent plays, get map recommendations and compare yourself to others
+- [owo](http://owo-bot.xyz/) - A general-purpose bot to show off your profile/recent plays, get map recommendations, compare yourself to others and more
 - [Yuna](https://discord.com/oauth2/authorize?client_id=832597585923014676&scope=bot&permissions=60480) - The official [o!rdr](https://ordr.issou.best/) bot, useful to render replays through discord chat
 - [AxerBot](https://github.com/Hiviexd/AxerBot) - A general-purpose and powerful bot with osu! features related to mapping & modding
 - [osu!
 Miss Analyzer](https://github.com/ThereGoesMySanity/osuMissAnalyzer) - A tool to analyze misses in an osu! replay (has a discord bot and program to run locally)